 Each main course was thoughtfully crafted, offering something for every craving and mood.
 Whether you were in the mood for bold, spicy flavors, delicate seafood dishes, or hearty, comforting classics, the Gypsy Tea Room delivered with style and precision.
 By the end of the meal, I found myself marveling at how seamlessly the chef had brought these diverse flavors together, creating a menu that felt both global and deeply rooted in Newfoundland’s culinary soul.

 But it wasn’t just the dishes that made the night special.
 It was the people.
-From the server who spoke passionately about each ingredient to the chef who came out to chat with me about their inspirations, the warmth and generosity of the Gypsy Tea Room’s staff reminded me of why I love this industry.
+From the server who spoke passionately about each ingredient to the chef who came out to chat with me about their inspirations, the warmth and generosity of the Gypsy Tea Room’s staff reminded me of why I love this place.
 Newfoundlanders have a way of making you feel at home, even when you’re far from it.
-Their hospitality is as genuine as their food, and that’s saying something.
+The hospitality is as genuine as the food, and that’s saying something.

 As I walked out of the Gypsy Tea Room that night, I felt a sense of gratitude.
-The meal wasn’t just a feast-it was an education, an inspiration, and a celebration of everything that makes Newfoundland so special.
-The Cod, the Tacos, the Smash Burger-all of it had sparked new ideas and a deeper appreciation for the island’s culinary soul.
+The meal wasn’t just a feast—it was an inspiration and a celebration of everything that makes Newfoundland so special.
+The Cod, the Tacos, the Smash Burger—the staff, the venue, all of that made for a fantastic experience.

-If you ever find yourself wandering down Water Street, do yourself a favor and step into the Gypsy Tea Room.
-Trust me, it’s not just a meal-it’s an experience you’ll carry with you long after the last bite.
+Let me leave you with a tip: If you ever find yourself wandering down Water Street in St. John’s Newfoundland and Labrador, do yourself a favor and step into the Gypsy Tea Room.
+Trust me, it’s not just a meal—it’s an experience you’ll carry with you long after the last bite.